jnowakowski/lnd-docker/README.md

 $ docker exec -ti lnd lncli walletbalance
 $ docker exec -ti lnd lncli channelbalance
 ```
+# Part IV: Close channel and commit to blockchain
 ## Closing channel
 This will commit fund to the blockchain.
 First of all get the channel details.
 Important parameter is **channel_point**:
 ```